dl90/challenges/law-ethics/contract.md

 ## source of law

 * main source of contract law is **common law**, judicial decisions (case law, precedent)
-* restatement of contract (US):
+* restatement (second) of contract (US):
-  * can be used as a source of if the given situation is suitable (deals with issue) with its principles
+  * can be a source of law if the given situation is suitable (deals with issue) with its principles
   * persuasive in nature, **can't base decisions solely on restatement**, **no legal weight**
 * Uniform Commercial Code (UCC): code that governs commercial transactions (transactions based on contracts)
 * United Nations Convention on Contracts for the International Sale of Goods (CISG):